There is a remarkable, albeit easy-to-miss clue in the Gospel of Thomas:

 However, there is an alternative to this being a reference to Jesus’ virgin birth; the alternative refers to the Paraclete that is described in the Gospel of John 14:16-18:

 And I will ask the Father, and he will give you another Advocate to help you and be with you forever— the Spirit of truth.
 The world cannot accept him, because it neither sees him nor knows him.
 But you know him, for he lives with you and will be in you.
 I will not leave you as orphans; I will come to you

-In other words, the evolving tradition, featured in the Gospel of Thomas, was that Jesus Christ’s followers will know the Paraclete because he would have had peculiar circumstances that surrounded his birth, perhaps being born of a virgin (or at least, not being born of a woman).
+In other words, the evolving tradition, featured in the Gospel of Thomas, was that Jesus Christ’s followers will know the Paraclete – the Christ-on-Earth, version 2 – because he would have had peculiar circumstances that surrounded his birth, perhaps being born of a virgin (or according to Thomas, not being born of a woman).